learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Default valued arguments

 A default value can be specified during the function definition.
 Such arguments can be skipped during the function call, in which case they'll use the default value.
+They are also known as **keyword arguments**.
 Here's an example:

 ```ruby
 # default_args.py